ralfbiedert/cheats.rs/content/_index.md

 ## Project Anatomy

-Basic project layout and common files and folders, as used by [Cargo](https://doc.rust-lang.org/cargo/index.html), Rust's package manager.
+Basic project layout, and common files and folders, as used by Rust [tooling](#tooling).

 <div class="header-red">